David King is the Chief Executive Officer for Dynetics and a member of Dynetics Board of Directors. He joined Dynetics in April 2009.

 King has over 35 years of experience in space systems development and operations as well as leading large organizations.
 He retired from his 25-year career with NASA as the Center Director of NASA Marshall Space Flight Center (MSFC) in 2009, where he was responsible for overseeing 7,000 onsite employees and contractors and a $2.7 billion budget.

-King is a former space shuttle launch director and director of shuttle processing at Kennedy Space Center in Florida.
-He played key roles in more than 100 space shuttle missions during his tenure at NASA and led the Columbia recovery team following the Columbia accident.
+King is a former Space Shuttle launch director and director of shuttle processing at the Kennedy Space Center in Florida.
+He played key roles in more than 100 space shuttle missions during his tenure at NASA and led the Columbia Recovery team following the Columbia accident.

 King holds a bachelor's degree in mechanical engineering from the University of South Carolina and a master's degree in business administration from the Florida Institute of Technology.